Efficient Gradient-Enhanced Bayesian Optimizer with Comparisons to Conjugate-Gradient and Quasi-Newton Optimizers for Unconstrained Local Optimization: Optimization of the chaotic Lorenz 63 model

 \section{Optimization of the chaotic Lorenz 63 model}

-In this section the gradient-based Bayesian optimizer and the SciPy trust-constr optimizer are used to minimize an objective function from a chaotic system.
+In this section, a linearly constrained objective function from a chaotic system is minimized.
+Since the test case is constrained, the SciPy trust-constr optimizer is used to compared with the Bayesian optimizer.
 A defining feature of chaotic systems is their extreme sensitivities to perturbations in their initial conditions \cite{strogatz_nonlinear_2018}.
 Furthermore, conventional analytical methods of calculating sensitivities, such as the adjoint method, break down for chaotic systems \cite{lea_sensitivity_2000,wang_forward_2013}.
 This presents a significant hurdle to performing optimization of systems that are both high-dimensional, which would typically necessitate the use of gradients, and computationally intensive to evaluate, which rules out using finite differences to approximate the gradients.
 One such example is aerodynamic shape optimization when the flow is chaotic, which can result for example from the use of large-eddy simulations \cite{blonigan_toward_2017,blonigan_least-squares_2018}.
 Alternative methods to calculate sensitivities for chaotic systems have been developed but these are generally substantially more expensive and less accurate when applied to chaotic systems relative to conventional sensitivity methods applied to non-chaotic systems \cite{lea_sensitivity_2000,ni_sensitivity_2017}.

 The energy method from Ashley \etal \cite{ashley_towards_2019} is used in this section since its computational cost is significantly lower than alternative methods such as least squares shadowing \cite{blonigan_toward_2017,blonigan_least-squares_2018}, and it has also been found to be more accurate than methods such as the ensemble method \cite{lea_sensitivity_2000,chandramoorthy_analysis_2017}.
 The energy method works by ensuring that the norm of the sensitivities remains bounded.
 Consider the following semi-discrete equation, which is either the formulation for an ordinary differential equation or it is a spatially discretized partial differential equation: